zukunft/zukunft.com/docs/code_functions_all.md

     \-- form_edit
         \-- component - HTML code to edit all component fields
 \-- to review
-    \-- dsp_add
-        \-- component - HTML code to edit all component fields
-    \-- dsp_edit
-        \-- component - HTML code to edit all word fields
-        \-- view_exe - HTML code to edit all word fields
-    \-- form_edit_new
-        \-- component - HTML code to edit all component fields
     \-- html
         \-- component - @returns string the html code to display this view component
     \-- text